aludwig25/academic-kickstart-best/content/home/talks.md

 active = true  # Activate this widget? true/false
 weight = 40  # Order that this section will appear.

+title = "Upcoming Talks & Appearances"
-title = "Recent and Upcoming Talks" subtitle = ""
+subtitle = ""

 [content]